pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 }
 ```

-We can use our constants to define our workgroup size
+We can use the constants to define our workgroup size

 ```wsgl
 -@compute @workgroup_size(1, 1, 1)